-☐ To apply as a new General program placement, speak with Professor Howard.
-To update a posting, including updates to the primary supervising attorney, email lawexternships@emory.edu. ☐ To apply as a new Small Firm placement, after having had an interview with Prof. Howard, complete the onboarding agreement.
-If you haven't yet talked to the Externship Director, email him to set an appointment. ☐ If you have made an offer to a student for a Summer externship and need to apply to be approved, please speak with Prof. Howard.
-If you wish to post for a summer intern, please submit a job posting to Career Services: https://emorylaw.wufoo.com/forms/z16jc5u010bryqr/.
+- □ To apply as a new General program placement, speak with Professor Howard.
+To update a posting, including updates to the primary supervising attorney, speak with Ashley Taylor-Lampkin. - □ To apply as a new Small Firm placement, after having had an interview with Prof. Howard, complete the onboarding agreement.
+If you haven't yet talked to the Externship Director, email him to set an appointment. - □ If you have made an offer to a student for a Summer externship and need to apply to be approved, please speak with Professor Howard.
+If you wish to post availability for a summer externship, see our program requirements and submit a posting to Career Services.